 The transition to a long-term care facility begins long before move-in day.
-During this time, uncertainty and emotions run high, especially for family members dealing with guilt and worries over the standard of care offered their loved one, and for the resident, who may be fearful of the change in their routine and what it means for their quality of life.
+During this time, uncertainty and emotions run high, especially for family members dealing with guilt and worries over the standard of care offered to their loved one, and for the resident, who may be fearful of the change in their routine and what it means for their quality of life.
 We help families navigate this difficult transition in a way that honors their feelings while assuaging their concerns.
 We encourage you to take advantage of this support.

 Why Princeton Health Care Center?

 Long-term care works best under a holistic approach.
 That means accounting not only for physical health but also the resident’s social and emotional needs.
-Your loved one will be attended by a caring staff at our modern 120-bed nursing center.
+Your loved one will be attended by the caring staff at our modern 120-bed nursing center.

 Even though our campus is nestled in a peaceful and welcoming country setting, we’re close to Princeton Community Hospital, as well as being easily accessible to several local healthcare providers.
 We are also conveniently located enough that it’s easy for friends and family to visit, and we encourage you to do so.
 If you’re seeking skilled nursing in Mercer County, WV, reach out to Princeton Health Care Center to schedule an in-person visit today.